-Litigation Partner Participating in Webinar re 2017 Real Estate and Economic Policy Research Consortium Business Survey
+Litigation Partner Participates in Webinar re 2017 Real Estate and Economic Policy Research Consortium Business Survey

 Recognizing that “data drives change,” the findings of the study and insights from the panel discussion will be used to engage with policy makers, state agencies, and key trade associations to help improve New Jersey’s business climate, retain existing in-state companies, and attract out-of-state companies in the process of expansion and/or relocation.